caionormando/postgresql-api-integration-study/README.md

 # PostgreSQL API Integration study
-This project was an approach to manipulate a PostgreSQL database using Flask API from Python.
+This project is an approach to manipulate a PostgreSQL database using Flask API from Python.